adobe-research/theseus/README.md

 Contributing
 ------------

 [Get a sense of how the code is laid out](https://github.com/adobe-research/theseus/wiki/Theseus-Development) then start submitting pull requests!
+Patches are welcome, and I'll even help you figure out how to do something that doesn't make sense to merge but still deserves to exist.

 Mailing List
 ------------